 Here we touch upon the fundamentals of how life unfolds, of how ecosystems develop and interact: it all emerges out of the moment.

-With that realization comes a sense of compassion, a subtle and yet mighty sensation of appreciation and wonder for all of existence.
+In my experience, there is a sense of compassion emerging with this realization, a subtle and yet mighty sensation of appreciation and wonder for all of existence.
 For all flowers and songs and dances.
 All different.
 All the same.

 Consequently, an organic way of relating and responding to who- and whatever becomes possible.